bnprks/BPCells/README.md

 ### Current support:
 - Fragments
     - Reading/writing 10x fragment files on disk
-    - Creation of packed fragment objects in memory
+    - Reading/writing packed fragment objects in memory or directly from disk
     - Interconversion of fragments objects with GRanges
     - Calculation of Cell x Peak matrices
 - Matrices
     - Conversion to/from R sparse matrices
+    - Read-only access to 10x hdf5 feature matrices
+    - Reading/writing of packed sparse matrices in memory or directly from disk
     - Multiplication by dense matrices or vectors
     - Calculation of statistics like rowSums, colSums, rowMeans, and colMeans
+- Support for

 ### Upcoming additions:
 - Support for additional fragment formats:
-    - Read/write packed fragments from disk (likely hdf5 format)
     - Read fragments from bam files
     - Support direct download of files from URLs
 - Support for additional matrix formats:
-    - Read/write hdf5 formats for 10X or AnnData matrices
+    - Read/write hdf5 AnnData matrices
-    - Read/write packed counts matrices in memory or on disk
 - Support for additional matrix normalizations:
     - ATAC-seq LSI
     - Seurat default normalization